 The National Centre for Writing Creative Leaders scheme is a unique training and work experience programme in creative writing and education.
-The scheme provides professional development opportunities for 18-25-year-olds or those still in full or part-time education who are interested in a career arts education.
+The scheme provides professional development opportunities for 18-25 year olds or those still in full or part-time education interested in a career arts education.

 We are looking to recruit creative leaders for the 2018-19 academic year.